 Domestic undergraduate applicants must meet the University’s entry requirements for a Commonwealth Supported Place (CSP).

 Most courses have two intakes each year – Semester 1 (March) is the main intake and Semester 2 (July) is a smaller intake where availability depends on the structure of the course and the places available.
 Applications for both intakes are through VTAC and the closing dates can be found on the VTAC website.

 To be eligible for entry to an undergraduate degree, you must fulfill all the following requirements:

 - Complete the Victorian Certificate of Education (VCE) or an equivalent Australian or overseas qualification.
 Please refer to the list of equivalent qualifications.

-- Complete and achieve the required grades in each of the prerequisite subjects for the course and any additional tests, interviews or auditions (see Course Search for details about prerequisite subjects and scores)
+- Complete and achieve the required grades in each of the prerequisite subjects for the course you are applying for and any additional tests, interviews or auditions (see Course Search for details about prerequisite subjects and scores).

 If you have experienced circumstances that have adversely impacted on your education you may be eligible for Access Melbourne.
 Access Melbourne is the University’s special entry scheme which can enhance your opportunity for selection, even if your results are below minimum entry standards set for the course.

 If your VTAC application is successful, you will receive an offer email from the University with instructions about how to accept your offer and enrol in your course online.

 To find out when offers will be released, see the list of important dates.